kubermatic/kubermatic/docs/proposals/user-cluster-mla.md

 ### Project and User Information Propagation
 As we mentioned in the previous sections, the MLA controller in the Seed Cluster will configure a Grafana Organization for each KKP project, and map KKP users to Grafana Organization users.
-Currently, the `Project` and `User` objects only exist in Master Cluster, and there are two options to propagate Project and User information from Master Cluster to Seed
+Currently, the `Project` and `User` objects only exist in Master Cluster.
+To make User-Project mapping information available in Seed Cluster, a synchronization controller will be implemented in Master-Controller-Manager, which will propagate `Project` and `UserProjectBinding` objects from Master Cluster to Seed Cluster.

-Cluster:
-- **Propagate `Project` and `UserProjectBinding` objects from Master Cluster to Seed Cluster.** The advantage of this option is that we can use existing KKP CRDs.
-The limitation is that those objects will be duplicated in each Seed Cluster.
+## Future Work & Enhancements

+This proposal does not cover some advanced topics that are left for future enhancements, such as:

+- “Decentralized” MLA approach as described in the Implementation section.
+- Lightweight User Cluster agents for edge use-cases (Grafana Agent).
+- Automatic cleanup of outdated data / data of deleted tenants.
+- Customization of scrape targets per User Cluster for Loki / Prometheus
+- Auto-scaling of MLA components in the Seed with the amount of User Clusters / nodes of User Clusters.
+- Integration with the existing monitoring stack and the upgrade procedure for existing KKP installations.
+- Automated Grafana Dashboard creation.
+- High Availability Grafana setup.
+- Automated backups of data.

+## Alternatives Considered
+### Decentralized Approach
+The Implementation section covers an alternative - “Decentralized” approach.
+Although it is very valid, it is left for the future.

+### UserProjectMapping
-- **Create a Propagation CRD.** Instead of propagating `Project` and `UserProjectBinding` objects to Seed Cluster, we can create a CRD that will include Project-User mapping information in Master Cluster:
+An alternative approach to handle `Project` and `User` propagation is to create a propagation CRD.
+Instead of propagating `Project` and `UserProjectBinding` objects to Seed Cluster, we can create a CRD that will include Project-User mapping information in Master Cluster:

 ```yaml
 apiVersion: kubermatic.k8s.io/v1